Driving efficiency & consistency in your contract review

 Automate routine checks to ease your reviewer's workload

 Spend less time checking if the governing law is acceptable or whether an assignment is permitted by setting up pre-built automated checks.
-Pactly comes with numerous checks that you can use out of the box.
-Alternatively, you can also work with us to further develop automated contract review checks for the more specialised areas of your process.
+Pactly comes with numerous checks that you can use out of the box with common contract types like non disclosure agreements/confidentiality agreements, services agreements, MSAs etc. Alternatively, you can also work with us to further develop automated contract review checks for the more specialised areas of your process.

 🤖 Using automated checks is a scaleable way to deal with a high contract volume.